-Last week I was suffering from toothache, having already had one tooth removed since moving to Turkey I wasn’t looking forward to going to the dentist.
-But as they say needs must and off I went with my trusted translator the Hubby!
+Last week I was suffering from toothache, and having already had one tooth removed since moving to Turkey, I wasn’t looking forward to going to the dentist.
+But it was something that I really had to do though as I was in so much pain.
+I just wanted to know what was going on.
+So, with a bit of hesitation, I made an appointment with an emergency dentist to see if we could find out what was going on.
+As I said, it was something that had to be done and so off I went with my trusted translator the Hubby!

 My dentist here in Turkey is a lovely lady with a little English, I am still to get used to the double chairs in the surgery for two patients to be seen in the same room and the door being left open but apart from that it’s just like going to the dentist in the UK and I imagine very similar to US dentists like Durham Dental General Dentistry in Beaufort, SC.
 Having done a brief stint as a trainee dental nurse I am familiar with what happens and have very little fear of the dentist.

 After a quick check at my teeth I was told my wisdom tooth or 20 year old tooth as they are known in Turkey was trying to come in but there wasn’t enough room and a tooth or two would be required to be removed.
 Yikes I thought not another tooth, to which I quickly enquire to my faithful translator, to be told there would be two teeth needing removed by an oms surgery doctor and I would have to wait for a few days while I take some antibiotics.